sebdanielsson/compose-transmission-wireguard/README.md

 **2021-02-22:** First release!

 ## WireGuard VPN providers
 Here is a list of WireGuard VPN providers.
-I've chosen to only list providrs what have a maximum of 2 major converns over at [safetydetectives.com](http://safetydetectives.com/best-vpns/#simple), also these concerns can not be over security.
+I've chosen to only list providrs what have a maximum of 2 major concerns over at [safetydetectives.com](http://safetydetectives.com/best-vpns/#simple), these concerns can not be security related.
 I receive no commission for linking to these providers.
 Personally I have only tested Mullvad, which are a great provider, so I can't speak for the others.
 Read about them and make up your own decision.

 | Provider                            | No. of major concerns | WireGuard Port Forwarding |
 | ----------------------------------- | --------------------- | ------------------------- |